EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 ### You will need

-* An Ardunio Leonardo/clone.
+* An Arduino Leonardo/clone.
 Make sure it has the ICSP pin header (the separate, 6 pin header in the rear/centre).
 All those I could see on a quick skim of Amazon and eBay seemed to have one but I've seen references online to clones which do not.

 ![Arduino Leonardo with ICSP header highlighted](../media/re_leonardo_corner_icsp_highlighted.jpeg?raw=true)